Worldwide Pants: 2007–2015

-Post-Late Show
+Post-Late Show (2015–present)

 The company didn't shut down with Letterman's retirement from late night television; however, its future direction was unclear at the time of Letterman's finale.
 CEO Rob Burnett said at the time of Late Show's finale: "I honestly don't know what the future of Worldwide Pants will be...
 We've built a brand here.
 There is value.
 Ultimately it will be to Dave to decide what he wants to do with that."
-Burnett indicated that he will likely step down as CEO in order to focus on his own projects once matters dealing with Late Show's winding down are concluded.
+Burnett indicated that he will likely step down as CEO in order to focus on his own projects once matters dealing with Late Shows winding down are concluded.
 The company moved out of the 13 story office building above the Ed Sullivan Theater, its home for 22 years, and relocated to Los Angeles.

 In early 2017, Worldwide Pants won a lawsuit over royalties.

 In an interview with New York magazine published in March 2017, Letterman said of the company: "Worldwide Pants is now on pause.
 Years ago, I wanted Worldwide Pants to be an ongoing organism whereby we could continue to employ people and develop material.
 In the meantime, things changed out from under us.
 It was explained to me that that production model doesn’t hold up anymore.
 So Worldwide Pants ran out of steam for lack of opportunity.
 But we are trying to put it back together.
 It would be fun not to be involved in traditional ABC, NBC, CBS television.
 There’s a billion different places to put something now."

 Due to its ownership of Late Show with David Letterman and various iterations of The Late Late Show, Worldwide Pants is also the owner of a considerable library of archival footage from both programs which, according to Burnett, "is extremely valuable if handled correctly".
-Worldwide Pants made excerpts from Late Show and Late Night available on YouTube in 2022, coinciding with Late Night's launch 40 years ago.
+Worldwide Pants made excerpts from Late Show and Late Night (licensed from NBC) available on YouTube in 2022, coinciding with Late Night's launch 40 years ago.

 Worldwide Pants is currently the co-producer with RadicalMedia of Letterman's Netflix series My Next Guest Needs No Introduction with David Letterman.